Privately owned caboose

-Last month, we introduced you to the world of privately owned cabooses.
+Welcome to the world of privately owned cabooses.
 The craving for a cab is a continuing urge for Americans.
-So, I wanted to probe this topic deeper.
-For this, I went back to an old friend from North Carolina, Matt Bumgarner, noted railroad author, publisher, and driving force behind the Southeastern Narrow Gauge and Short Line Museum in Newton, N.C.
-Here’s what Matt told me in Q&A form about his own journey into the world of captive cabooses.
+So, let’s probe this topic deeper.
+Matt Bumgarner, noted railroad author, publisher, and driving force behind the Southeastern Narrow Gauge and Short Line Museum in Newton, N.C., answers the following questions about his own journey into the world of captive cabooses.

 Why did you want to own a caboose?